Balamurugan11102002/NPTEL-Cprogramming-Assignments/README.md

 # NPTEL-Cprogramming-Assignments
-.c files for the solved programming assignments and screenshots for the mcqs
+.c files for the solved programming assignments